egeorgie1/Stack-automaton/README.md

 # Stack-automaton

-Formal grammars and Stack automata implementataion in C++
+Formal grammars and Stack automata implementation in C++